 Hi, my loves and welcome to WiccaNow.
-Recently I’ve been talking a bit about herbs and plants, including these posts on cinnamon, herbs for love spells, lavender, rosemary and herbs for protection along with a history of healing herbs.
+Recently I’ve been talking a bit about herbs and plants, including these individual posts on cinnamon, lavender and rosemary along with guides to herbs for love spells and herbs for protection as well as a post about the history of healing herbs.
 I want to deviate a little from that today, and cover a topic that every beginner witch should know more about, namely, what beginner witch supplies are needed in order to begin practising witchcraft.

 As we’ve learned so far, Wicca and Witchcraft are both very fluid in terms of what they require from you.
 Depending on what type of witchcraft you associate with, there can be very few rules in place which govern what you need in order to practise magick.
 Wicca is also quite malleable in terms of what’s needed in order to call yourself Wiccan, the only real rule being “An Ye Harm None, Do What Ye Will” as stated in the Wiccan Rede.